Shane Ferguson: Loans to Birmingham City, Rangers and Millwall

 In late February 2013, Ferguson joined Championship club Birmingham City on loan until 1 April.
 He scored his first goal for the club, and his first senior competitive goal, with a free kick from just outside the penalty area, to complete Birmingham's 4–0 away win against Crystal Palace on 29 March.
 His loan was extended until the end of the season, and he made 11 appearances before returning to Newcastle.

 In July 2013, Ferguson rejoined Birmingham on loan for the season.
 He played regularly at the start of the season, but fell out of favour, and appeared only three times in the last three months of the season after the arrival of Liverpool's Jordon Ibe on loan.

 Having made no first-team appearances in the first half of 2014–15, he was one of five Newcastle players to join Scottish Championship club Rangers on loan on 2 February 2015.
 He was still recovering from a knee ligament injury, and only regained fitness in time to make two appearances: as a second-half substitute in the first leg of the play-off final and as a starter in the second, as Rangers lost out to Motherwell.

 Ferguson joined Millwall on loan on 7 August 2015 on a 92-day loan from parent club Newcastle.
 His debut came a day later in a 2–1 away win against Shrewsbury Town.
 On 1 September, Ferguson's loan spell at the club was extended until 9 January 2016.
 Ferguson scored his first Millwall goal in November 2015 against Colchester United.
 He made 24 appearances and scored 2 goals for Millwall before returning to Newcastle in January 2016.

 Millwall

 On 26 January 2016, Ferguson signed an eighteen-month contract with Millwall for an undisclosed fee.
 In May 2021, he was released from the club.

 Rotherham United

 On 20 July 2021, Ferguson signed a two-year contract (with the option of a third year) with Rotherham United.
 He made his debut in the first game of the 2021–22 season against Plymouth Argyle on 7 August 2021, coming on as a second-half substitute.

+On 7 May 2024, after the club were relegated, Rotherham announced the player would be released in the summer after his contract expired.

+Derry City

+On 11 December 2024, Ferguson signed for League of Ireland Premier Division club Derry City ahead of their 2025 season.
+He made 14 appearances in all competitions during the season, before it was announced on 13 November 2025 that he would be leaving the club at the end of his contract.